JeanKossaifi/Report/Implementation/improving.rst

 The results are summarised in the following tables.

-For the fist implementation :
+For the first implementation :
 *****************************

 =======  ==========  =========  ==============